faraonc/hwsc-file-svc/README.md

   - Uploading
   - Deleting
 ## Prerequisites
-- Installed Python 3.6
+- Installed Python 3.7
 - Installed Webstorm

 ## How to install Dependencies
- - step 1
-  - step 2
-  -
+ TO-DO

 # How to run service
 - After having a contract with API